Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Data set

 The coherent analysis of the data requires the participation of more than one detector.
 Especially for high frequencies, Virgo had a considerably higher noise floor than the LIGO detectors for O3.
 Therefore, Virgo's participation in the coherent analysis does not improve the selection of coincident events, while the high rate of non-Gaussian noise would increase the overall false candidates.
 In order to maximize the chance of detecting real GW events, we use only the Hanford-Livingston (HL) network, in agreement with other works on coherent search for unmodeled signals in O3~\cite{O3_allsky_burst, O3_allsky_long_burst}.

 During the O3a run, the duty cycle, i.e., the amount of time in the run that the instruments were effectively observing, was $71 \%$ (130.3 days) for LIGO Hanford and $76 \%$ (138.5 days) for LIGO Livingston.
 For O3b, the duty cycles were $79 \%$ (115.7 days) for LIGO Hanford and $79 \%$ (115.5 days) for LIGO Livingston~\cite{LIGO_characterization}.
+All the GW strain O3 data used are available at the Gravitational Wave Open Science Center (GWOSC) \cite{gwosc_paper} sourced from the channel \textit{DCS-CALIB\_STRAIN\_CLEAN-SUB60HZ\_C01} \cite{GWOSC_O3}.